birgerosterberg/riddleme/README.md

 - Pythontutor
   - Was used to help me understand the flow of things when it was breaking.

+---

 ## Deployment
 ### Version Control
-The project was created using Visual Studio code and pushed to GitHub to the remote repository riddleme.
+The project was created using Visual Studio Code and pushed to GitHub to the remote repository riddleme.

 I have developed this project using two different Windows computers: one laptop and one stationary desktop.
 I have kept the code up to date throughout my work by a tool called GitKraken, which provides an outstanding overview of my workflow.
 Its graphical user interface allows me to track my commits throughout the entire project and clearly indicates which system i used for each commit.
 This fortunate knowledge helps me locate the original files easily if i need to rework something.